Avogadro/manual/4-tools/1-draw-tool.md

 ## 7.

-Bond order can be changed through the Bond Order drop down menu, or by typing the numbers "1", "2", or "3".
-Bonds can also be added to a molecule by left clicking on a bond that has already been created (this process cycles through single, double, and triple bonds).
-Right clicking on a bond will delete the bond, and the atom it's bonded to.
+Bond order is changed through the "Bond Order" drop down menu, or by typing the numbers "1", "2", or "3".
+Bonds are added by left clicking on a bond that has already been created.
+Right clicking on a bond deletes the bond, and the atom it's bonded to.

 ![][7]